Xavier577/nipro/readMe.md

 # Installs

-If you have pipenv installed,
+If you have pipenv installed, Run

-Run:  pipenv install (to install packages in pipfile)
+pipenv install (to install packages in pipfile)

 Run: python manage.py runserver to run the server in the base directory(the directory that contains all the entire project).